Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 -

-What’s my budget?
+What is my budget?

 -

-Do I need interaction with classmates?
+Do I need interaction with classmates or a teacher in person?

 -

-Is the course approved by HK-dir?
+Is the course approved by HK-dir and recognised by UDI?

 Information